Connect with us

 The NPL East outfit have posted nine attendances over the 400-mark for league games during their first ever season at Step 4 – and Nicholson is hopeful the home faithful will enjoy another memorable occasion when they take on the Magpies at Grounsell Park.

-He added: “When their takeover took place, many a club in the area thought this would turn the crowds towards them – but our supporters have stuck with us.
+He added: “When their takeover took place, many a Non-League club in the area thought this would turn the crowds towards them – but our supporters have stuck with us.

 “Geographically, we are really close, and I think 99.5% of our fanbase probably support Newcastle as well.